gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - each type of binary.

 # Build a binary from assembler source files

+This story adds support for using assembler source files as inputs to a native binary.

 - Add an `assembler` source set type and allow these to be added to a native binary.
 - Add an `Assemble` task type.